The name of the nonprofit organization shall be the Oncology Nursing Society (hereinafter sometimes referred to as "ONS").

 - Tie votes shall be broken by a run-off election between the tied candidates in a manner consistent with the election policies and procedures established by the Board of Directors.

-Specific terms of elected positions for the Board of Directors can be found in Article V; specific terms of the elected positions for the Nominating Committee can be found in Article VI.
+Specific terms of elected positions for the Board of Directors can be found in Article V. Specific terms of the appointed positions for the Leadership Development Committee can be found in Article VI.

 Personal Liability and Indemnification